-Rife machine - The beginning of frequency treatment in energetic medicineThe Rife machine was developed by Dr. Royal R. Rife in the 1930s.
+Rife Machine -- the Father of Frequency Treatment Systems The Rife machine was developed by Dr. Royal R. Rife in the 1930s.
 The Rife machine uses a variable frequency, pulsed radio transmitter to produce mechanical resonance within the cells of the physical body (James E. Bare D.C.).
 The Rife machine was, in its time, a pioneering front-runner for what today is the basis of energetic medicine.

-Rife machines work on the principle of sympathetic resonance, which states that if there are two similar objects and one of them is vibrating, the other will begin to vibrate as well, even if they are not touching.
+How Rife Machines Work Rife machines work on the principle of sympathetic resonance, which states that if there are two similar objects and one of them is vibrating, the other will begin to vibrate as well, even if they are not touching.
 In the same way that a sound wave can induce resonance in a crystal glass and ultra-sound can be used to destroy gall-stones, Dr. Rife's instrument uses sympathetic resonance to physically vibrate the cells of the parasite resulting in possible elimination.

 Vibration between two objects can be seen in everyday life, from a tuning fork to a guitar string.
 The destructive capabilities of resonance have been widely demonstrated, for example when an opera singer hits a particular note and breaks a glass.
 In this instance the musical tone sets the glass in motion, and as the motion builds the glass shatters.
 The pulsed wave used in the Rife system produces a mechanical vibration, whereby the low amplitude input leads to a large amplitude vibration in the target.
 If the induced resonant vibration is intense enough, the target cell, tissue, or molecule will be destroyed.

-The Rife machine (and related devices) claim to help people with a whole range of conditions, the most common being arthritis, rheumatoid arthritis, chronic fatigue and more surprisingly emotional or mental problems.
-The beneficial results reported are promising and interesting but at this stage may also be considered 'anecdotal'.
+The Rife machine (and related devices) claim to help people with a whole range of conditions, the most common being arthritis, rheumatoid arthritis, chronic fatigue, and more surprisingly emotional or mental problems.
+The beneficial results reported are promising and interesting, but at this stage may also be considered 'anecdotal'.
 On the other hand, no harmful effects have been reported from the use of this device.